seanpmaxwell/Typescript-Best-Practices/README.md

 <a id="organizing-shared-code"></a>
 ## 🤝 Organizing shared code
-- In a directory with shared content create a subfolder named `common/`.
+- In a **branch-directory** with shared content create a subfolder named `common/`.
-- Try to avoid giving folders names like `misc/`, `helpers/`, `shared/` etc. as these can quickly become dumping grounds.
+- Try to avoid using folders names like `misc/`, `helpers/`, `shared/` etc. as these can quickly become dumping grounds.
-- If `common/` is in a folder with a bunch of other sibling folders and you want them flushed to the top of whatever IDE or file-explorer your using, you can prepend them with an `underscore` (i.e. `_common/`).
+- If `common/` is in a folder with a bunch of other sibling folders and you want them flushed to the top of whatever IDE or file-explorer your using, you can prepend it with an `underscore` (i.e. `_common/`).
-- Within `_common/` it's okay to create folders like `constants/`, `types/`, `utils/` but **DO NOT** use files names which could be ambiguous.
-For files, names like `shared/`, `utils`, etc are dumping ground names: file names should always imply clear intent: (i.e. `_common/utility-types.ts`).
+- Within `_common/` it's okay to group files into folder categories like `constants/`, `types/`, `utils/` but for files **DO NOT** use names which could be ambiguous.
+For files, names like `shared.ts`, `utils.ts`, etc are dumping-ground names: filenames should always demonstrate clear intent: (i.e. `_common/utility-types.ts`).
+- Let's consider **utils**, **types**, and **constants** the 3 main **common-categories**:
+  - **utils** either standalone functions in inventory-scripts or namespace-object-scripts for grouping related functions.
+  - **constants**: organzing readonly values or but can also include simple functions with basic parsing (function which returns an error message string while inserting a username into it).
+  - **types**: storing only compile-time items (type-aliases and interfaces, never runtime items).
+  - **components:** 4 category **components** for those working with JSX elements.

+### Organzing shared code in focused-directories
+- Don't create folders named `common/` under focused-directories.
+- There might be scenarios where you need an inventory-script in a focused-directory (i.e. `pages/Login/some-shared-home-components.ts` in a React app).
+- For inventory-scripts the default is to use `kebab-case` but for **focused-directory inventory-scripts** what demonstrats clear intent is to use the domain-name followed by what's being exported:
+  - `Login/`
+    - `dialogs/`
+      - `ForgotPasswordDialog.tsx`
+      - `SignupInsteadDialog.tsx`
+    - `Login.tsx`
+    - `Login.test.tsx`
+    - `Login.shared.tsx` <-- Stores JSX elements needed by both the `Login` component and the `ForgotPasswordDialog` component.
+    - `Login.utils.ts`

+> In the previous example, you might be wondering why we did `Login.shared.tsx` when I said not to used the name `shared`.
+Because this is a focused directory and we prepended the "domain name" `.shared` is okay.
+But here we are only doing this for JSX components because with the name `Login.components.tsx`, it could be unclear whether this contains all Login components (like the ones in `Login.tsx`) or just the shared ones.

 <br/><b>***</b><br/>